Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Champleve: carved and filled

 The effect is different from cloisonne.
-Champleve pieces feel more substantial because the enamel sits within the metal rather than on top of it.
+Champleve pieces feel more substantial because the coating sits within the metal rather than on top of it.
 The technique works especially well for bold, graphic designs where you want large areas of colour.

 Historically, champleve was huge in medieval Europe.
-Limoges in France became the centre of champleve production in the 12th century, and some of those pieces survive in museums today, still bright after 800 years.
+Limoges in France became the centre of production in the 12th century, and some of those pieces survive in museums today, still bright after 800 years.

 Painted enamel: miniature art on metal